ganeshkannanpm/React-Laravel-Notes-App/README.md

 - 📝 Create, edit, and delete notes
 - 📂 Organize notes in a clean UI
 - 🎨 Bootstrap styling
-- ⚡ Built with Laravel + React + Vite
+- ⚡ Built with Laravel + React
 - 🗄️ SQLite database support

 ---